digiscot/digiscot-website/pages/projects/hebridean-connections.md

 Things that worked well:

--Sessions pitched at different levels
+- Sessions pitched at different levels

--Increased 1-1 support
+- Increased 1-1 support

--Delivering sessions in Gaelic
+- Delivering sessions in Gaelic

 Things that we would do differently next time: